+So how can AI be used in supply chain?
 As industry analysts have pointed out, the holy grail of post-pandemic supply chain management is not cost control but agility.
 A study by Bain & Company found that investments in supply chain resilience can deliver a 15% to 25% improvement in plant output and a 20% to 30% rise in customer satisfaction.
 They also help production teams keep up with changing market demand, a significant competitive edge.

 So how does AI help companies build more resilient supply chains?